|Title:||Pickle protocol 5 with out-of-band data|

 - BYTEARRAY8 creates a bytearray from the data following it in the pickle stream and pushes it on the stack (just like BINBYTES8 does for bytes objects);

 - NEXT_BUFFER fetches a buffer from the buffers iterable and pushes it on the stack.

 - READONLY_BUFFER makes a readonly view of the top of the stack.

-When pickling encounters a PickleBuffer, there can be four cases:
+When pickling encounters a PickleBuffer, that buffer can be considered in-band or out-of-band depending on the following conditions:

-The distinction between readonly and writable buffers is explained below (see "Mutability").
+The distinction between readonly and writable buffers is motivated below (see "Mutability").